snehalatha-appiness/DesktopAppPOC/README.md

 ## Getting Started

-The project uses provider as state management.
+- The project uses provider as state management.
-App Architecture
+- App Architecture
-viewmodel - consist all the provider classes. view- consist of all the ui screens . model - consist of model classes constants - consist of constants files. repository - consist of all the db operations .
+- viewmodel - consist all the provider classes.
+- view- consist of all the ui screens .
+- model - consist of model classes
+- constants - consist of constants files.
+- repository - consist of all the db operations .
-Plugins used - providers,mongo-dart,http,syncfusion chart.
+- Plugins used - providers,mongo-dart,http,syncfusion chart.

 # Requirements

 - Desktop running Mac, Linux or Windows.
+[Mac preferred]

-[Mac preferred] Flutter SDK installed (Flutter 3 or above)
+* Flutter SDK installed (Flutter 3 or above)
-  VSCode with flutter and dart plugin
+* VSCode with flutter and dart plugin

 # How to install and run

-Clone the repo/Download as zip and extract.
+- Clone the repo/Download as zip and extract.
-Open in VSCode.
+- Open in VSCode.
-In terminal, run 'flutter pub get' at project folder Run the application in the MacOS or Windows environment
+- In terminal, run 'flutter pub get' at project folder
+- Run the application in the MacOS or Windows environment

-Installation
-Clone or download the zip file from the github run the app using command - flutter run macos / flutter run windows